category-labs/monad/libs/event/src/monad/event/event.md

-# The `monad` event system
+# The `monad` execution event system

-The `monad` execution agent contains a system for recording events that occur during transaction processing.
+The `monad` execution agent includes a system for recording events that occur during transaction processing.
 An event is something such as "an account balance has been updated" or "a new block has started executing."
 `monad` events can be observed by external third-party applications,